 - Your lenders’ terms allow you to use your loan for tax purposes.

 When these conditions apply, a loan may be your most cost-efficient way to meet your tax obligations.

-What Are Some Alternatives to Using a Loan to Pay IRS Taxes?
+What Are Some Alternatives to Using a Loan to Pay Taxes?

-Before deciding to use a loan to pay for your taxes, you may wish to consider other alternatives.
+Before deciding to use a loan to pay taxes you owe the IRS, consider alternatives.
 These include:

-- Using a loan to cover other expenses, enabling you to use the funds that would have been allocated to those expenses to cover your taxes.
-This may be useful if your lender doesn’t allow you to use your loan for taxes.
+- Using a loan to cover other expenses enables you to use funds allocated to those expenses to cover your taxes (This may be useful if your lender doesn’t allow you to use your loan for taxes.)

-- Selling business assets to pay for your taxes.
+- Selling business assets to pay your taxes

-- Using personal financial resources such as savings to pay for taxes.
+- Using personal financial resources, such as savings, to pay taxes

 Consider all your options before deciding if using a loan is the best way to pay your taxes.